Jean Segura Player Props: Marlins vs. Athletics

 Jean Segura At The Plate

-- Segura has three doubles, a triple and 12 walks while hitting .201.
+- Segura is hitting .198 with three doubles, a triple and 12 walks.

-- He has not gone deep in his 48 games this season.
+- He has not hit a long ball in his 49 games this year.

 - In seven games this season, Segura has picked up an RBI, with more than one RBI once.